Blog

 How long are people usually on hospice at home?

 The length of time on hospice varies widely depending on the diagnosis and individual trajectory.
-Some patients receive hospice support for a few weeks; others remain on hospice for many months or, in some cases, over a year.
+Some patients receive hospice support for a few weeks; others remain on hospice for many months.
 The hospice election requires a physician to certify a prognosis of six months or less, but there is no limit on how long a patient can receive hospice care if they continue to meet eligibility criteria.
-The focus throughout is on comfort and quality of life, not on a countdown.
+The focus throughout is on comfort and quality of life.

 What is the difference between hospice care and palliative care?